CenturyLinkCloud/PublicKB/Servers/using-stonith-fencing-agent-with-centurylink-cloud.md

     docs = {}
     docs["shortdesc"] = "Fence agent for CLC"
     docs["longdesc"] = "fence_CLC is an I/O Fencing agent \
-  which can be used with the Centurylink Cloud API. \
+  which can be used with the Lumen Cloud API. \
   It logs via ssh to api.ctl.io where it does all the work. "
     docs["vendorurl"] = "http://clc.io"
     show_docs(options, docs)